• What information do we collect about you;

 • professional advisers who we instruct on your behalf or refer you to, eg barristers, medical professionals, accountants, tax advisors or other experts;

 • other third parties where necessary to carry out your instructions, eg your mortgage provider or HM Land Registry in the case of a property transaction or Companies House;

 • external auditors, eg in relation to regulatory accreditation and the audit of our accounts;

 Access to your information and correction

 Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of the website and to compile statistical reports on website activity.
-You may like to get more information from our Cookie page.

 You can set your browser not to accept cookies and the above website tells you how to remove cookies from your browser.
 However, in a few cases some of our website features may not function as a result.